You put it on daily, and inevitably eat a bit of it each time. So it’s important to know: is lipstick toxic?

-Indeed, other scientists have raised the alarm.
+Consequently, some scientists have raised the alarm.
 They believe that long term, daily exposure could pose a serious risk: heavy metals accumulate in the body, and over time, their presence can result in a wide range of health problems ranging from skin disorders like eczema and psoriasis to cancer.

-So, what can we do?
-Firstly, reduce your exposure.
-Studies show that many women apply lipstick or gloss up to 24 times per day–obviously, reducing this to 2-3 times a day would greatly reduce your risk.
+For example, firstly, reduce your exposure.
+Studies show that many women apply lipstick or gloss up to 20 times per day.
+Obviously, reducing this to 2-3 times a day would greatly reduce your risk.

 We’ve tried and tested several, and here are some of the best we’ve found.

 Why is lipstick toxic?
 It really doesn’t need to be that way, and Ilia knows that well!

 For those who like their lipsticks highly pigmented, this brand is practically a miracle.
 Ilia produces bright shades of pink, red and orange that stay on for ages, yet are absolutely not derived from heavy metal sources.
 Each shade comes in a sleek, minimalist silver tube.
 These tend to go on a bit more sheer than you’d expect from the colour of the product, and some re-application may be necessary throughout the day.

 If the luxuriously heavy gold tube doesn’t impress you, the contents will: these lippies are amongst the best we’ve tried!
 They’re creamy, rich and bursting with opaque colour.
 The brand bases its lipsticks on organic candelilla wax and nourishing organic avocado oil, so not only are their ingredients all-natural, they’re also mainly organic, and are vegan-friendly, too!